nus-cs2113-AY1920S2/tp/docs/team/harithadiv.md

 which is easier, by displaying the day of the week, ie. Mon-Sun and the month name, ie. Jan-Dec.

 **Highlights**: This enhancement was challenging as adding date and time to an event is an *optional* feature.
-Therefore, an empty string cannot be considered as a DateTimeParseException to be thrown and crash the application.
+Therefore, an empty string cannot be considered as a DateTimeParseException to be thrown.
 Thus, it required analysis of design alternatives to make sure that a wrong datetime format is indeed an exception to be thrown whereas an empty string is not.
 Moreover, it affected calendar implementation as not all events contain the date and time to be extracted for calendar view.